-The archaeology of China and Inner Asia, early Chinese material culture as evidence for religious concepts and beliefs, the development and function of ornament in all parts of Eurasia.
+The archaeology of China and Inner Asia, particularly the relationship between ancient China and its mobile and semi-sedentary neighbours in the mountain, steppe and semi-desert landscapes which surround the Central Plain; cultural ecology and the construction of difference in China and Western Asia; early Chinese material culture as evidence for religious concepts and beliefs; and the development and function of ornament across Eurasia.

 Selected Publications, Books and catalogues